-This program is Internet accessible and may be completed entirely online.
-For more information:
+This program may be completed entirely online.
+For more information: www.herkimer.edu/ia

-www.herkimer.edu/ia

 Business: Fashion Buying and Merchandising (A.A.S.)

 This program prepares graduates for careers throughout the Fashion Industry including positions in buying, fashion merchandising, retail and wholesale sales, retail management, marketing, and other positions within the industry.
 Students receive a solid background in business courses along with liberal arts courses.